jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 For this reason, familiarity is a great fear reduction agent.
 If you repeat something enough times–surviving and learning from the mistakes you make along the way–then you stop feeling anxious about doing it.

-Anyone who’s taken an exam in college knows that the most valuable practice tests are the old professor's exams.
+Anyone who’s taken an exam in college knows that the most valuable practice tests are the old professor’s exams.
 It allows you to become familiar with his style of testing WITHOUT incurring the true penalty of making a mistake.
 It’s why simulators are wonderful training.
 This is why sparring is so valuable for boxing.

 #### Can a person overcome fear?